Home

 Kircher was born at three in the morning on 2 May (on the feast day of St. Athanasius, hence his name), 1601 (or 1602, even he was unsure which), in Geisa, a small town located 26 km northeast of Fulda, Germany.

 Johann Kircher, the father of Athanasius, had studied philosophy and theology at Mainz, receiving a doctorate in theology.
-He was called first by the Benedictine house at Seligenstadt to be professor of theology.
-Afterwards, he was called by the Prince-Abbot Balthasar of Fulda, who named him adviser and Amstvogt (bailiff) of Haselstein, one of the administrative divisions of Fulda.
+He was called first by the Benedictine house at Seligenstadt to be a professor of theology.
+Afterward, he was called by the Prince-Abbot Balthasar of Fulda, who named him adviser and Amstvogt (bailiff) of Haselstein, one of the administrative divisions of Fulda.
 Johann Kircher administered affairs and justice for the Prince-Abbot until 1579.
-Thereafter he moved with his family to Geisa, where he served a two-year period as Stadtschultheiss (mayor), before to dedicate himself to scholarship, teaching and raising his children, declining all subsequent offers for political positions.
+Thereafter he moved with his family to Geisa, where he served a two-year period as Stadtschultheiss (mayor), before dedicating himself to scholarship, teaching, and raising his children, declining all subsequent offers for political positions.

 Kircher continued his education in philosophy at Cologne and in 1623, at Koblenz, where he took up humanities and languages.
 In 1624, at Heiligenstadt, he studied languages and “physical curiosities.”
 In 1625-1628, he studied theology at Mainz, where he had a doctorate in theology.